B45i/ESP32-Smart-Configuration-Portal/readme.md

      - Trigger pin is activated
      - WiFi credentials are empty
    - Creates an Access Point named "ESP32-Setup"
+   - Starts DNS server for captive portal functionality
-   - Hosts a configuration web portal
+   - Automatically redirects all web requests to the setup portal
    - Provides an intuitive interface for WiFi setup

 3. **Normal Operation** ✨